 Set a Good Example

-Children’s attitudes to homework are mainly influenced by their parents’ guidance and examples.
+Children’s attitudes to home learning are mainly influenced by their parents’ guidance and examples.
 They are more likely to want to study if they see you reading and writing.
 Days out and educational visits can also support learning.